Your Weekly Update for Monday, November 8, 2021.

 Beacon Rock Wealth Advisors is a financial planning and registered investment advisory firm in Camas, Washington.
 We are always available to answer your finance questions.
 Give us a call at (800) 562-7096 or send an email to firstname.lastname@example.org.

-If you or someone you know is worried about retirement, send us and email or give us a call for a no-obligation Retirement and Social Security Analysis.
+If you or someone you know is worried about retirement, send us an email or give us a call for a no-obligation Retirement and Social Security Analysis.

-If you find this information useful, please forward this newsletter to a friend and ask them to subscribe at https://newsletters.beaconrwa.com/subscribe.
+If this information is helpful to you, please forward this to a friend and ask them to subscribe at https://newsletters.beaconrwa.com/subscribe.

 Have a great week!

 CERTIFIED FINANCIAL PLANNERTM

 CHARTERED FINANCIAL ANALYST

 For more information about Beacon Rock Wealth Advisors, check out our brochure here: https://beaconrwa.com/wp-content/uploads/2020/04/BeaconRockBrochure.pdf

 Markets were up last week.
 The Dow Jones Industrial Average rose 1.42% to 36,327.95 while the S&P500 ended up 2.00% to 4,687.53.
 The Nasdaq Composite rose 3.05% to 15,971.59.
 The annual yield on the 30-year Treasury fell 5.6 basis point(s) to 1.886%.

 Economic data for the week included the Federal Reserve beginning its ‘taper’, coupled with weaker manufacturing results, but new all-time highs in services sentiment.
 The employment situation report for October surpassed expectations, reversing disappointment of the prior month.